open-telemetry/opentelemetry-specification/experimental/serialization/json.md

 Only top-level objects, `ExportTraceServiceRequest`, `ExportMetricsServiceRequest`, and `ExportLogsServiceRequest` are supported.

 Files must contain exactly one type of data: traces, metrics, or logs.
-Mixed content is not supported.

 ## Examples